ucsb-cs156/w24/lab/team02.md

 ## The starting code

-Your starter code provides Spring Boot code with the ability to do CRUD operations on two database tables:
+Your starter code at <{{page.starter}}> provides Spring Boot code with the ability to do CRUD operations on two database tables:

 * UCSBDates
 * UCSBDiningCommons